 They ought to ban roasting pans with V racks.
 They’re expensive and they hamper proper cooking.

-You want your roast to heat evenly on all sides.
+If you are going to cook a perfect prime rib, you want your roast to heat evenly on all sides.
 If you sit a roast into that V rack, the bottom 1/3 of the meat is sitting behind the walls of the pan.
 They block airflow around and under the meat so there is a bubble of cooler air below the meat, as much as 100°F cooler, especially if there is liquid in the pan!
 Unless you roll the meat over, a tricky proposition, the bottom will be undercooked and the bottom crust will be soggy.
 And never place the meat in the liquid in the pan.
 We want to roast this meat with dry heat not boil or braise it.

 On a gas grill place the gravy pan below the cooking grate on top of the deflector bars that cover the burners.